Baselios Thomas I: Early life

-Early Service
+Early service

 In 1952, Thomas was ordained a lector, becoming a deacon in 1957 under Mor Philexenos Paulose, and a priest in 1958 under Mor Julius Elias Qoro.
 Serving as vicar of St. Peter's and St. Paul's Church in Puthenkurish, he later ministered in communities including Vellathooval, Kezhumuri, Fort Cochin, Valamboor, Calcutta, and Thrissur.
 From 1967 to 1974, he worked as organizing secretary for Kolenchery Medical Mission Hospital, later serving in missions across northern India.
 He also supported coal miners in Calcutta through his work at Varikoly Hospital.
 Known as a gifted orator and biblical scholar, Thomas's impact extended across spiritual, social, and medical spheres.

-Metropolitan of Angamali
+Metropolitan

 In 1973, the Angamali Diocese Church Association elected Thomas as its metropolitan.
 Consecrated as Mor Dionysius Thomas alongside Mor Gregorios Geevarghese of Perumpally in 1974 by Patriarch Ignatius Yacoub III, the new bishops were called to rally the community during the renewed conflict between the Syriac Orthodox Church and the Malankara Orthodox Syrian Church.
-In 1978, Mor Dionysius founded Mor Baselios Medical Mission Hospital in Kothamangalam.
+For their efforts they were called "Bar Regesh" or "Sons of Thunder".
+In 1978, Mor Dionysius founded Mor Baselios Medical Mission Hospital in Kothamangalam, Kolenchery Medical Mission Hospital and lot of other institutions.
 Following Mor Baselios Paulose II’s and Mor Gregorios's deaths, Mor Dionysius became President of the Malankara Synod in 2000, and he played a pivotal role in organizing an association meeting in 2002 to establish a new constitution for the Malankara Jacobite Syrian Church, where he was elected Malankara Metropolitan and Catholicos.